In my Father’s house are many rooms. If it were not so, would I have told you that I go to prepare a place for you?

 Don’t get me wrong, My wife and I are excited at having at place near Jesus.
 We can hardly wait for the rapture to take place so we can be with him.
 I don’t believe the Bible answers my question so I thought you might have a little insight I don’t have.

-We may be in danger of giving a over-literal interpretation of what Jesus says.
-Taken literally, he is saying that God has a house with lots and lots of rooms in it and Jesus is going to make sure each of these rooms is got ready for the saved to abide it.
-But, of course, the Kingdom is not going to be a single house but will fill the whole world, and Jesus is not a maid that he’s going to turn down the beds and change the towels ready for us.
-I think we need to take his comments less literally.
+The question may be in danger of looking for a over-literal interpretation of what Jesus says.
+Taken literally, the question reads John 14:2 to mean that God has a house with lots and lots of rooms in it and Jesus is going to make sure each of these rooms is got ready for the saved to abide in it.
+But we know that the Kingdom is not going to be a single house but instead will fill the whole world, so we need to take the idea of a “room” less literally.

-Jesus is saying that there is plenty of room in the Kingdom, plenty for everyone who will turn to him for salvation and that the reason Jesus ascended to heaven was to complete the work that ensures our salvation.
+Jesus is saying that there are plenty of spaces in the Kingdom, plenty of dwellings for everyone who will turn to him for salvation and that the reason Jesus ascended to heaven was to complete the work that ensures our salvation.
 Nothing about physical abodes is implied.